gburanov/code_practice/ruby/bookmarks/README.md

 ## Validations
 * Only backend
+* Not full - some url validations can be better
+* As well as error messages
-* Had no timem to add FE
+* Had no time to add FE

 ## What have I done
 * Started with rails 5